-This Proxy Statement, the accompanying Notice of Special Meeting of Stockholders and proxy card and the other materials enclosed herewith are furnished by Zapata Corporation, a Delaware corporation (the "Company"), in connection with the solicitation of proxies by the Company's Board of Directors (the "Board of Directors") for use at the Special Meeting of Stockholders or any adjournments or postponements thereof (the "Special Meeting"), to be held at the time and place set forth in the accompanying Notice of Special Meeting.
-This Proxy Statement, the accompanying Notice of Special Meeting of Stockholders, the enclosed form of proxy and the other materials enclosed herewith are first being mailed to stockholders of the Company on or about November 13, 1995.
+This Proxy Statement and the accompanying proxy card are furnished by Zapata Corporation, a Delaware corporation (the "Company"), in connection with the solicitation of proxies by the Company's Board of Directors (the "Board of Directors") for use at the Special Meeting of Stockholders or any adjournments or postponements thereof (the "Special Meeting"), to be held at the time and place set forth in the accompanying Notice of Special Meeting.
+This Proxy Statement, the accompanying Notice of Special Meeting of Stockholders and the enclosed form of proxy are first being mailed to stockholders of the Company on or about November 10, 1995.